Personal Access Tokens

 - Enter a description (e.g.,

-- Copy the private key immediately and store it securely (e.g., as a CI/CD secret variable)
+- Copy it immediately and store it securely (e.g., as a CI/CD secret variable)

 Using a token

-Pass the private key to the DevGuard scanner via the --token flag.
-The scanner handles request signing automatically:
+Pass the token to the DevGuard scanner via --token.
+The scanner detects the token type automatically and handles signing or Bearer auth accordingly:

-For direct API calls, the request must be signed using the private key.
-The scanner and the official client libraries handle this for you.
+For direct API calls with asymmetric tokens, the request must be signed.
 The signed request includes:

 X-Fingerprint— identifies which public key to verify againstSignature-Input— describes what was signedSignature— the ECDSA-P256 signatureContent-Digest— SHA-256 digest of the request body